Guatemala City, Guatemala: What to pack, what to wear, and when to go [2023]

 An excellent option is this one

-A plug adapter that supports outlet types A and B. Check that you find the right kind.
-A lot of adapters currently being sold are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Take care to find the correct kind.
+Many adapters on sale are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most locations.

 A portable power bank, like this one

-If you see the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:
+If you go to the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:

 May

-May in this region is warm, somewhat rainy, somewhat stormy and extremely hazy.
+May for Guatemala City is a perfect temperature, somewhat rainy, somewhat stormy and extremely hazy.
 Temperatures average in the high 70s F (mid 20s C) during the day.
 It rains about half of the time.

 What to wear/what to pack: